 - Price: Value versus features offered.
 Check for additional implementation fees/costs

-- Ease of use: Can everyone from sales reps to managers to use the software to plan and strategise?
+- Ease of use: Can everyone from sales reps to managers to use the software to plan and strategize?

 - Contact management: Will the software helps sales staff organize and nurture leads?

-- Deal management: The software must help you customise, plan and maintain a healthy sales pipeline to make prospecting easier
+- Deal management: The software must help you customize, plan and maintain a healthy sales pipeline to make prospecting easier

 What industry are you in?
 What is the operational scale of your business?
 Would you classify it as a small business or a large one (is your annual turnover several millions, or a few thousands)?
 Based on this, look at the following SaaS CRM: